Exploring the Mashaer

 Masjid Al Bayah

 The site where the Ansar of Madinah pledged allegiance to the Prophet ﷺ — the historic Bay'at al-Aqabah that paved the way for the Hijrah.
 A small mosque marks the spot at the foot of Aqabah hill in Mina.
 It's a quiet, often overlooked site with enormous historical significance.
+Note: the mosque is currently gated from the outside and not accessible - view from the perimeter.

 Mina